 I’m a mom, but I’m not one who gets all demandy and weird about Mother’s Day.
 I don’t need cards and flowers.
 My kids and my husband are wonderful, and that’s truly enough for me.
 Although I *do* appreciate the Xbox Live points I get from them from time to time, not gonna lie.
-Once my younger son spent his allowance on Xbox Live points as a gift to me.
+Once my daughter spent her allowance on Xbox Live points as a gift to me.
 I basically exploded with joy.

 My own mother was . . . difficult.
 She had a complicated childhood, and struggled with depression her entire life.
 She would veer recklessly from extravagant affection to vicious lashing out without warning.
 She refused treatment every time it was brought up.
 By the time we were teenagers, she was so deep into her depression she was barely functioning.
 She kept up appearances in public, and with the rest of the family, but at home, things were rough for all of us.
 We begged her to get help and she refused.
 When my brother landed his first big job and was making piles of money, he told her he would come pick her up, drive her to therapy, pay for it, and drive her home, and she refused.
 She wasn’t interested in stepping out of her depression.
 She believed that leaving it behind would mean she was no longer honoring the difficulty of her life experience.